Wudhull History, Family Crest & Coats of Arms

 Early Notables of the Wudhull family (pre 1700)

-More information is included under the topic Early Wudhull Notables in all our PDF Extended History products and printed products wherever possible.
+Another 90 words (6 lines of text) are included under the topic Early Wudhull Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Wudhull family to the New World and Oceana
+Migration of the Wudhull family

 Some of the first settlers of this family name or some of its variants were: John Woodall arrived in Boston Massachusetts in 1651.

 Related Stories +

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)